 This is the same as ‘stop-loss’ but in reverse. easyMarkets will honour any difference if the price drops after reaching a set profit price level.

 Both Axi and easyMarkets use a ‘margin call close out‘ system to help safeguard clients’ account balance from going into negative.
 Clients accounts must contain a minimum level of ‘free’ margin to maintain at least one open position.
 That is, the account must have a substantial margin in their equity in the event price movements on open trades become unfavourable.
-If a client does not have adequate margin, then the brokers will exit the clients’ open positions.
+If a client does not have an adequate margin, then the brokers will exit the clients’ open positions.
 A margin call will then be made for the client to top up their account.

 While the use of ‘free margin’ can help manage a client’s losses.
 It does not mean a client’s account can’t go into negative in event of extreme foreign exchange volatility.